 Why did this class action settlement happen?

-This class action lawsuit was brought after a criminal third party gained unauthorized access to certain systems of Yale New Haven Health Services Corp., potentially exposing personal and protected health information of many individuals.
-The defendant denies any wrongdoing or liability, and the court has not determined that any law was violated.
+This class action lawsuit alleged a criminal third party gained unauthorized access to certain systems of Yale New Haven Health Services Corp., potentially exposing personal and protected health information of many individuals.

+The defendant denies any wrongdoing or liability.
 Both sides agreed to settle to avoid the uncertainty, expense and time associated with continued litigation.
 The settlement also requires the Yale New Haven Health to enhance its information security measures.

 .png)